 - World Athletics Championships, Doha – 28 Sept to 06 Oct 2019

 The IAAF World Championships is hosted by Doha in 2019.
 It will be fascinating to see if a new athletics star emerges ahead of the 2020 Olympics.

 - King George VI Chase – 26 December 2019

 The 2019 annual renewal of this famous horse race is a boxing day tradition.
 You should expect many profit-making opportunities.

-Well, that wraps up the top sporting events 2019.
+Well, that wraps up our round-up of top sporting events in 2019.
 There will be plenty of events for you to make a profit.
 Matched Betting Zest will provide all the latest hints, guides and techniques.

 Here’s to a successful and happy 2019.
-Wikipedia also have a useful guide to sport in 2019.
+Wikipedia also has a useful guide to sport in 2019.